twilio/hackpack-v4-firmware/README.md

 ## Installation

-### Clone the Repo
+### Get the codebase

-To get started, clone this repo into /home/pi/firmware
+To get started, clone this repo into `/home/pi/firmware`.
+The codebase depends on being installed at /home/pi/firmware currently.

-Once completed, run:
+Once cloned locally, run:

 `sudo bash /home/pi/firmware/bin/install.sh`

+This master install script, in turn, runs the install scripts for each system component - drivers, kiosk, and comms.

 ## Functionality